asmusskar/ALVA/README.md

 </p>

 ### Case 4 - Surface displacements
 In situ evaluation of mechanical pavement properties requires fitting measured surface displacements with model displacements.
-Such inverse analysis is guided by optimisation algorithms that entail reexecution of the underlying model many times over.
-For layered elasticity, which is the most commonly employed pavement model, this involves calculating computationally demanding semiinfinite integrals in every optimisation step.
-In this connection, a method was proposed (and implemented into ALVA) to improve the computational efficiency of surface displacement recalculations in layered elastic systems
+Such inverse analysis is guided by optimisation algorithms that entail re-execution of the underlying model many times over.
+For layered elasticity, which is the most commonly employed pavement model, this involves calculating computationally demanding semi-infinite integrals in every optimisation step.
+In this connection, a method was proposed (and implemented into ALVA) to improve the computational efficiency of surface displacement re-calculations in layered elastic systems.

 `ALVA_let_validation3.m` - tests the implementation of the acclerated ALVA LET model, calculating the surface displacements with length for a multilayered pavement subjected to two circular loads utilizing the method proposed in [Andersen et al. (2020)]( https://orbit.dtu.dk/en/publications/efficient-reevaluation-of-surface-displacements-in-a-layered-elas).
 The results are compared to the computer programme [ELLEA1]( https://orbit.dtu.dk/en/publications/ellea1-isotropic-layered-elasticity-in-excel-pavement-analysis-to).